 Tudbury Front Entrance

 Located directly on Huntington Avenue, Triple 5 is home to 364 residential students, the Resident Director and the Center for Community and Learning Partnerships.
 This new building is designed with 58 suites ranging in occupancy from 5 to 9 residents in single, double and triple bedrooms.
 Many suites boast fabulous views of the Longwood Medical area, and the downtown and Emerald Necklace areas.
 There are even a few rooms with a view of Fenway Park's Jumbotron.
 Apartments include a living room/dining room, kitchen, and one or two bathrooms depending on size.
 Some suites have both a dining area and a breakfast bar with stools.
 There are student lounges on each floor for studying, projects, programs, and recreation.
 Each floor's lounge has a different arrangement, some with drafting tables, small round tables or a pool table.
-Triple5 also features state-of-the-art laundry facility in the basement, with access to Garment Valet, and a vending area.
+Triple5 also features state-of-the-art laundry facility in the basement, study space and a vending area.

 The residents are supported by 8 live-in paraprofessional Resident Assistants (RAs).
 It is their job to make sure that the residential experience enhances the academic experience.
 They create and implement educational and social events with the help of the residents in order to foster community connectedness and social networking.
 The RAs also do nightly rounds of the building to address any behavioral incidents.
 They are overseen by a live-in professional Resident Director Loren Glaser, who, in addition to supporting community development, is also responsible for the day-to-day operations of the facility and enforcing any policy violations that may occur.